Homeowner association: History

-Some of the first HOAs were formed early in the 20th century in Los Angeles County, beginning with the Arroyo Seco Improvement Association in Pasadena founded around 1905 and the Los Feliz Improvement Association in Los Angeles founded in 1916.
+For centuries, communities have, informally or formally, combined resources to maintain common areas, like wells or roads.
+However, modern HOAs established covenants and deed restrictions to dictate who could buy a home in a development.
 These were the children of deed restrictions in a new kind of planned subdivision, and they established the national legal precedent for zoning districts exclusively for upscale, single-family residences.
-Private restrictions normally included provisions such as minimum required costs for home construction and the exclusion of all non-Caucasians, and sometimes non-Christians as well, from occupancy, except domestic servants.
+Private restrictions normally included provisions such as minimum required costs for home construction.
+With some including the exclusion of all non-Whites, and sometimes non-Christians as well, from occupancy, except domestic servants.

-Early covenants and deed restrictions were established to control the people who could buy in a development.
 In the early postwar period after World War II, many were defined to exclude African Americans and, in some cases, Jews, with Asians also excluded on the West Coast.
-For example, a racial covenant in a Seattle, Washington, neighborhood stated, "No part of said property hereby conveyed shall ever be used or occupied by any Hebrew or by any person of the Ethiopian, Malay or any Asiatic race."
+Some of the first HOAs were formed early in the 20th century in Los Angeles County.
+The Arroyo Seco Improvement Association in Pasadena was founded around 1905 by Henry Huntington, a transit magnate who developed several whites-only housing divisions.
+The Los Feliz Improvement Association (still in operation today) in Los Angeles was founded in 1916.
+A racial covenant in a Seattle, Washington, neighborhood stated, "No part of said property hereby conveyed shall ever be used or occupied by any Hebrew or by any person of the Ethiopian, Malay or any Asiatic race."
 In 1948, the United States Supreme Court ruled such covenants unenforceable in Shelley v.
 Kraemer.
 However, private contracts effectively kept them alive until the Fair Housing Act of 1968 prohibited such discrimination.

-By requiring approval of tenants and new owners, HOAs still have the potential to permit less formalised discrimination.
+However, by requiring approval of tenants and new owners, HOAs still have the potential to permit less formalized discrimination.